 - Pain, suffering, and mental anguish

 - Lost earning capacity

 - Loss of companionship, love, society, and comfort

 - Lost inheritance, including what the deceased could have saved had they survived the accident

 - Lost maintenance, care, support, services, and advice provided by the deceased

 - Exemplary damages

 The losses you’re entitled to following a spinal cord injury will depend on the circumstances of your case.
 The Dallas spinal cord injury attorneys of The Benton Law Firm can review all the available evidence to determine the total and fair compensation you deserve.
-You shouldn’t be forced to pay for these costs yourself when someone else was at fault for your injuries or for your loved one’s passing.
+You shouldn’t be forced to pay for these costs when someone else was at fault for your injuries or your loved one’s passing.

 Filing a Lawsuit Following a Spinal Cord Injury